 Can this backfire on an employee in any way?
 Could asking for allocation and/or filling it with an SPV upset the CEO, other executives, etc.?

 Anything is possible but it’s hard to imagine a scenario where this occurs.

-Has anyone reported that any CEO has felt that an employee asking for allocation is overly pushy/inappropriate?
+Have any CEOs said that an employee asking for allocation is pushy/inappropriate?

 Multiple employees working together

 Can multiple employees approach the CEO together to ask for an allocation?